ricardouseche/ricardouseche.dev/docs/_posts/2021-08-12-google-iot-core.markdown

 In essense, IoT Core will help us manage devices and create data connections.
 This data is going to be sent to Pub/Sub (as messages), and we'll have a Cloud Functin that is _event-driven_.
 So what will our event be?
 The Pub/Sub message that our ESP device will be sending!
 See where this is going?

-Once messages are received, they will trigger our Cloud Function which will run to process and store data in a BigQuery dataset for further analysis and report building.
+Once messages are received, they will trigger our Cloud Function which will run to process and store data in a BigQuery dataset.
+Once there, we'll be able to write queries for further analysis.

 ## gcloud